M1kuW1ll/cexdex_data_tldr_2024/README.md

 | `builder_label`         | VARCHAR  | Builder of the block identified by extra_data                |

 **other_notes:** Transactions with identifiable MEV bot interactions are labeled.
 Dataset may include rows with `<nil>` in MEV bot label.

+## Pulling the dataset using Dune API

+## Binance price from Tardis
+After pulling the CEX-DEX dataset from Dune, you can check the tokens' CEX prices at the `block_time` or different markouts.

+In our project, we are using Binance Spot historical data from Tardis.
+A Python script for parsing data of token price quoted in USDT on Binance Spot from Tardis is also provided.

+For details about the Tardis data, check the [Tardis documentation]([https://docs.tardis.dev/downloadable-csv-files#trades](https://docs.tardis.dev/historical-data-details/binance))